 The remainder of the paper is organized as follows.
-In Section II, we describe our data collection problem in detail.
-In Section III, we propose the use of a simple algorithm based on the OGA.
-In Section IV, we discuss the costs of data collection in experiments.
-In Section V, we present two empirical applications, in Section VI, we discuss the existing literature, and in Section VII, we give concluding remarks.
+In Section II we present the simplest version of our data collection problem, which illustrates the main issues discussed in this paper.
+A more general description of the problem is presented in Section III.
+In Section IV, we propose the use of a simple algorithm based on the OGA.
+In Section V, we discuss the costs of data collection in experiments.
+In Section VI, we present two empirical applications, in Section VII, we discuss the existing related literature, and in Section VIII, we give concluding remarks.
 Online appendices provide details that are omitted from the main text.